YellPika/nominal-sets/README.md

-# finitely-supported
+# nominal-sets

-This is a formalization of finitely-supported sets.
-Finitely-supported sets are similar to nominal sets, but morphisms are finitely-supported functions instead of equivariant functions.
+This is a formalization of nominal sets.

 ## Usage